rupeshtr78/raftleader/README.md

 run -> INFO 0c4 raft.node: 3 elected leader 1 at term 5 channel=mychannel node=3
 ```

-Lets look at the logs of one of the nodes orderer2.example.com during this time period of joining.
+Lets look at the logs of one of the other nodes orderer2.example.com during the same time period.

 ```
 Step -> INFO 05c 2 [logterm: 2, index: 7, vote: 0] ignored MsgPreVote from 3 [logterm: 2, index: 7] at term 2: lease is not expired (remaining ticks: 10) channel=byfn-sys-channel node=2